WP Rocket Review: Love it and Leave it

 I don’t think so.

-If I want to keep a caching plugin for that 1.5%, Surge or any other simple plugin might be what I need
+If I want to keep a caching plugin for that 1.5% of visitors who are not getting an optimized version of my site, Surge or any other simple plugin might be what I need

-Most users don’t need caching for mobile devices, but if they do need it, Cloudflare Apo also has that option.
+Most users don’t need caching for mobile devices, but if they do need it, Cloudflare APO covers that area too.

 WP Rocket: File Optimization (2)